Advice Complexity of Treasure Hunt in Geometric Terrains: Conclusion

 \section{Conclusion}

-Using information complexity as a measure of the difficulty of a task, we established that treasure hunt in the class of arbitrary terrains is dramatically more difficult than in the class of regular terrains.
+Using advice complexity as a measure of the difficulty of a task, we established that treasure hunt in the class of arbitrary terrains is dramatically more difficult than in the class of regular terrains.
 A natural intermediate class of terrains is that of convex polygons with arbitrary convex obstacles (not necessarily $c$-fat).
-It remains open what is the information complexity of treasure hunt in this class.
+It remains open what is the advice complexity of treasure hunt in this class.

-A problem related to treasure hunt is that of finding the shortest path in a terrain.
-What is the information complexity of this problem, i.e., what is the smallest advice that the agent needs in order to find a path of length exactly $L$ (rather than of length $O(L)$) to the target?
+A problem related to treasure hunt is that of finding a shortest path in a terrain.
+What is the advice complexity of this problem, i.e., what is the smallest advice that the agent needs in order to find a path of length exactly $L$ (rather than of length $O(L)$) to the target?
 Unfortunately, this is not a good formulation, as no finite advice could permit the agent to solve this problem, even in the empty plane.
 Intuitively, the advice would have to convey the exact direction to the target, which cannot be done with a finite number of bits, as the target is a point.
 (This simple observation can be easily formalized).
 An attempt to relax the task by requiring the (exact) shortest path not to hit the target but to ``see it'', i.e., get at distance 1 from it, must still fail for the same reason.
-It seems that a reasonable formulation of the shortest path problem in a terrain, in the context of information complexity, has to relax the term ``shortest''.
+It seems that a reasonable formulation of the shortest path problem in a terrain, in the context of advice complexity, has to relax the term ``shortest''.
 For example, the relaxation could be up to an {\em additive} constant (rather than up to a {\em multiplicative} constant, as we did, requiring cost $O(L)$).
 More precisely, the following problem remains open.
 What is the best complexity of advice sufficient to solve the treasure hunt problem in a terrain (again, the agent has to see the treasure), at cost $L+O(1)$?
 Since the agent can see at distance 1, this version of treasure hunt is equivalent to solving the shortest path problem up to an additive constant.
-Similarly as in this paper, it would be interesting to find whether the difficulty of this problem (measured by information complexity) varies for different classes of terrains.
+Similarly as in this paper, it would be interesting to find whether the difficulty of this problem (measured by advice complexity) varies for different classes of terrains.